 Religion Matters

 Religion is a vital force in the human experience.
-It is exciting and energetic, powerful and persistent.
-Through the scope of religion, we examine human beings in their most intimate and challenging moments.
+It is exciting, energetic, and a transformative element in people’s lives, in the world, and New York City.
+Through the Religious Studies and Theology, we examine human beings and societies in their most hopeful and challenging moments.

-At Manhattan College, religious studies is built into the core curriculum.
+At Manhattan University, Religious Studies is built into the core curriculum.
 Every student, regardless of school or major, takes three religious studies courses, starting with The Nature and Experience of Religion.
-Typically, in your second year, you take a course focused on Catholicism, and in your third or fourth year, a religious studies course that focuses on global studies or contemporary issues.
+This makes Religious Studies an ideal minor (with only two additional courses) or double major with some courses counting towards other majors.

 The study of religion is crucial because it help us: